 Who wouldn't want a money tree?
-Although you can't give someone a tree that actually grows money, you can do the next best thing and fold a money origami tree to slip inside a greeting card.
+Although you can't give someone a tree that actually grows money, you can do the next best thing and fold an origami dollar bill tree to slip inside a greeting card.

-You can fold the money origami tree from a bill in the denomination of your choice.
-This tutorial uses... a one dollar bill, so you would need to adjust your reference points if you're using a bill with a higher value.
+You can fold the money origami tree from a bill in the denomination of your choice, but keep in mind that this tutorial uses a one-dollar bill, so you will need to adjust your reference points if you're using a bill with a higher value.

 01 of 08

 Begin folding your origami dollar bill tree with George Washington's face up.
 Fold the top left-hand corner of the bill over so it is flush with the right side.
 The corner of the bill should touch the point that is right after the second "L" in "ONE DOLLAR."
 Crease firmly, then unfold.

 Fold to the Left Side